Chenchen2001/MISGroupWork/README.md

 -------------------------

 The database consists of the following tables.
+Data examples are in the file `sample database`, put it into your MySQL database path.

 Table `users` for storing all user-info(All passwords are encoded by md5 so that they've got the same length.):